khalid-bellachheb/khalid-bellachheb/README.md

 ### Hi there 👋

-** Khalid bellachheb ** Software Engineer in France
+**Khalid bellachheb** Software Engineer in France

-Here are some ideas to get you started:
+Some stuff about me :

 - 🌱 I’m currently learning TypeScript and DevOps
 - 💬 Ask me about C#, .NET, Python, Blazor, Django